worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 This looks a bit more complicated that our other custom components, but that's only because it has code for the object moving in both directions.
 First off, we have a few parameters when creating this component:

 - `offset` is how far up we want the object to be bumped before settling down again.
-- `speed` is how fast we want it to move when bumped
+- `speed` is how fast we want it to move when bumped.
-- `stopAtOrigin` specifies if we want it return to its original position after being bump up, or just keep falling down.
+- `stopAtOrigin` specifies if we want it return to its original position after being bumped, or just keep falling down.
 If this parameter is `false`, then bumping the object will look like it got dislodged and will fall down.

-We only require object this component is added to to have the `pos` component as well.
+We only require the object this component is added to, to have the `pos` component as well.
 We'll use that to move the object when it is bumped.

 We add a method `bump` which we can call from a collision handler or elsewhere.
 This sets the property `bumped` to true. `bumped` is used as a flag in the `update` method so we know to trigger the bump behavior.
 In the `bump` method, we also record the `y` position of the object in a property `origPos` so that we can stop the object at its original position if the `stopAtOrigin` flag has been set.

 In the `update` method, which is run on each frame, we first check if the `bumped` flag has been set.
 If so, we update the `y` position of the object at the `speed` set, and in the current `direction`.
 On a screen, the top of the screen is where y = 0, and the bottom is the max height of the screen.
-Therefore to start, `direction` is set top `-1` to move the object up.
+Therefore to start, `direction` is set to `-1` to move the object up.
 Then we have a check to see if the new position of the object is higher than the `offset` parameter distance from the object's original position.
 If it is, we reverse the direction, so the object now starts moving back down.

-Then we have the check if we have the flag `stopAtOrigin` set.
+Then we have a check to see if the flag `stopAtOrigin` is set.
 If the object has fallen down to its original position (or further), we set the `bumped` flag back to `false` and update the object's position exactly back to its original position.
 We also set the `direction` flag back to `-1`, so the object is back in a state that it can be bumped again.

-Now that this `bump` component exists, you can uncomment for the `//bump(),` lines in the `levelConf` setup we created earlier.
+Now that this `bump` component exists, you can uncomment the `//bump(),` lines in the `levelConf` setup we created earlier.

-To trigger the and add the code to make the surprise come out, we'll need to add a collision handler.
+To trigger the bump and add the code to make the surprise come out, we'll need to add a collision handler.
 Believe it or not, Kaboom has a special case collision event called `headbutt`  (which is not documented, but you can also find it in the [source code](https://github.com/replit/kaboom)) just for this type of thing!

 ```js
 player.on("headbutt", (obj) => {